Accelerating Graph-based Tracking Tasks with Symbolic Regression: Network Architecture

-with $i$ being the node index, $\beta$ being the output of a separate MLP using the updated hidden representation, and $q_\text{min}$ a hyperparameter optimized to 0.4 through grid search.
-The loss for the charge prediction is a Binary Cross Entropy (BCE) loss on $\beta$, classifying between signal and background hits.
-The potential for a track $k$ is then defined by the charge of node $\alpha$, which is maximal among the nodes belonging to $k$.
-The attractive and repulsive potentials $\check{V}_k(x)$ and $\hat{V}_k(x)$ for node $k$ with $x$ being the location in condensation space is given by:
+Where $i$ is the node index, $\beta$ is the output of a separate MLP using the updated hidden representation, and $q_\text{min}$ is a hyperparameter optimized to 0.4 via grid search.
+The loss for charge prediction is a Binary Cross Entropy (BCE) loss applied to $\beta$, classifying between signal and background hits.
+Ideally, background hits will have a charge of 0, while signal hits will have a high charge.

+Using this charge, we define the potentials for a given track $k$ by identifying the node with the maximal charge among all nodes associated with the track.
+This node is indexed as $\alpha$.

+The attractive and repulsive potentials $\check{V}_k(x)$ and $\hat{V}_k(x)$ for track $k$, with $x$ representing the location in condensation space, are given by:

+where $||\cdot||$ represents the L2 norm.
+The attractive potential grows quadratically with the distance from the node with the highest charge, while the repulsive potential decreases linearly until it reaches 0.

-Where $||\cdot||$ is the L2 norm.
-We introduce the matrix $M_{ik}$, whose elements are set to 1 if node $i$ belongs to track $k$ and 0 otherwise, to define the potential loss $L_V$:
+The goal is to pull all nodes belonging to track $k$ towards the same point using the attractive potential while pushing all other nodes away using the repulsive potential.
+To achieve this, we define a matrix $M_{ik}$, where elements are set to 1 if node $i$ belongs to track $k$, and 0 otherwise, to define the potential loss $L_V$:

-$N$ is the total number of nodes in the event, and $N_{noise}$ is the number of nodes that do not belong to a track.
-The first term corresponds to what is proposed in~\cite{OC_jan}.
-The second term is added to ensure that the pile-up and noise hits are concentrated near the origin of the condensation space.
-This significantly simplifies postprocessing, as background rejection can be easily achieved by removing hits condensed in a sphere around the origin.
+where $N$ is the total number of nodes in the event, and K is the total number of tracks.
+The first term in the loss, originally proposed in~\cite{OC_jan}, represents the combined force from all tracks acting on each node in the event, summed and normalized across all nodes.

+The second term applies only to the $N_{bkg}$ nodes that do not belong to any signal track and originate from pile-up or noise.
+This term equals zero if the noise is located at the origin of the condensation space.
+This setup simplifies postprocessing, as background removal can be easily achieved with a simple cut around the origin.
+The absence of signal hits in this area is enforced by the repulsive potential in the first loss term.